ceph/ceph/doc/rbd/nvmeof-requirements.rst

 .. note:: On the NVMe-oF gateway, the memory footprint is a function of the number of mapped RBD images and can grow to be large.
-Plan memory requirements accordingly based on the number RBD images to be mapped.
+Plan memory requirements accordingly based on the number of RBD images to be mapped.